MyKo101/Thesis/thesis.knit.md

 Welcome to my Thesis.
 I've used R Markdown to create a gitbook style thesis, as well as a traditional pdf (following the UoM Thesis template).
 The html version can be found [here](https://michaelbarrowman.co.uk/thesis).

 I sent an email with details of how you can log in to the [hypothes.is](https://hypothes.is/) system.
 This will let you add comments to the gitbook pages.
 This is actually a really useful tool and has the ability to add annotations to any webpage.
 Annotated text can be seen highlighted and to add your own, just highlight the text you want to comment on, and the annotate bubble pops up (try it now).
 Make sure you click Post to Public after writing the annotation and annotations can include Rich Text and Markdown.
 You can view Annotations by clicking the menu on the right and this will show all comments.

+<mark>New note: Comments added to textual whitespace (e.g. spaces or equations), don't get targetted correctly.
+They appear in the system where they should be, but the whitespace doesn't get highlighted in the text, which makes it a bit harder to locate them and add in the edits (e.g. if you want me to add a bit more text to the end of a sentence).
+If you could, please highlight *some* text (even a full stop works).</mark>

 Google Docs was great, but when I started to use R Markdown for other purposes, I realised I could embed tables and equations much easier and automatically using `kable`.
 Google Docs on it's own became rather clunky (especially with tables, just like Word) and whenever I updated a document using R Markdown, any comments that were added to the document were lost.
 It was also difficult for you to remember *where* each document lived.
 Since R Markdown can also output to `LaTeX` I thought it would be easier to collate papers together.
 I'd have had to do this kind of transition over to`LaTeX` for my thesis eventually and this would have been difficult and tedious from Google Docs or Word.